Gytheio

-Gytheio used to be an important port until it was destroyed in 4th century AD, possibly by an earthquake.
-Even thereafter its strategic location gave Gytheio a significant role in Maniot history.
-Today it is the largest and most important town in Mani.
-It is also the seat of the municipality of East Mani.
+Gytheio (Γύθειο [ˈʝiθio]) or Gythio, also the ancient Gythium or Gytheion (Γύθειον), is a town on the eastern shore of the Mani Peninsula in the Peloponnese of southern Greece, in the historical and administrative region of Laconia.
+It is the largest and most important town in Mani.
+Gytheio is the seat of the municipality of East Mani.
+Gytheio is significant in the history of Mani and the Maniots.

+Ancient Gytheio was the seaport of Ancient Sparta, approximately 40 km north.
+Gytheio continued to be a major port until its destruction in the 4th century CE, possibly by an earthquake.
+Its strategic location made it a coveted possession for foreign powers into the 20th century.

+The small island of Cranae, where, according to myth, Paris and Helen spent their first night together before departing for Troy, lies off the coast of Gytheio.

+Gytheio was formerly a municipality in Laconia.
+Since a nationwide 2011 government reform it is part of the municipality East Mani, of which it is a municipal unit.
+The municipal unit has an area of 197.313 km2.

 Historical population

 Geography

 Gytheio is located in the northeastern corner of the Mani Peninsula and lies on the northwestern end of the Laconian Gulf.
 Gytheio was built on a hill called Koumaros or Laryssio in one of the most fertile areas in Mani, near the mouth of the Gythium River, which is usually dry and has been nicknamed Xerias "dry river"; today, most of the Xerias is covered by Ermou Avenue.

 Directly north and visible from the harbor is Profitis Ilias, the ultra-prominent peak of Taygetus, the mountain range whose spine juts southward into the Mediterranean Sea and forms the Mani Peninsula.

 On the ridgeline running south from Profitis Ilias sits the Monastery of Panayia Yiatrissa overlooking the valley toward Gytheio; the E4 hiking path connects the three, running south from Profitis Ilias, passing by the monastery, and leading to Gytheio.

 Northeast of Gytheio is the delta of the Evrotas River.
 Offshore are several small islands; the most important of these islands is Cranae, on which sits the Tzannetakis Tower (now the Historical and Cultural museum of Mani) and a lighthouse built of solid marble.
 Today Cranae is connected to the mainland by a causeway.

 Approximately 5 km (3 mi) southwest is a passageway to the deeper Mani, historically guarded by Castle Passavas (now in ruins), which towers over the site of ancient Las.
 Further west is the historic city of Areopoli and the Caves of Diros, which are important tourist attractions.

 Gytheio is only 40 km southeast of Sparti, connected by Greek National Road 39.
 The town center is situated around the port.
 Pine trees are situated in the west and rocky mountains in the north.